 Plants can help improve air quality.
 Some can help in humidifying your home.

 When choosing plants and trees, make sure that they are suited for the climate.

 Our waste is still being released onto the environment outside.
 Use natural products that can clean your home while being gentle in the environment.

 Pay your bills online whenever you can.
 Opt for e-billing so companies will not have to mail your receipt.
 Go paperless to cut on paper wastes and avoid clutter at home.

 Use Cloth Rags

 Although paper towels are convenient for cleaning, using cloth rags will help reduce paper waste.

-Turning your home into an eco-friendly space doesn’t have to be expensive and difficult.
-With so many options from adding solar panels to e-billing, you can live comfortably while you save the environment.
+Turning your home into an eco-friendly space doesn’t have to be expensive and complicated.
+With so many options, from adding solar panels to e-billing, you can live comfortably while you save the environment.